billyhansen6/DraftKingsPredictions/README.md

-## DraftKingsPredictions
+## Draft Kings Predictions Project

 For this project, I attempted to create a system for effectively predicting Draft Kings daily fantasy basketball line-ups.
 The rules of Draft Kings are as follows:

 Everyday fantasy users may create their fantasy lineups based on the players who are playing in games across the NBA.
-Everyone is alloted $50000 to build their line-up, and each player is assigned a particular salary based on DraftKings projected score.
-The goal is to score as many points as possibe with the alloted salary.
+Everyone is allotted $50000 to build their line-up, and each player is assigned a particular salary based on DraftKings projected score.
+The goal is to score as many points as possible with the allotted salary.

 Users can play in head to head matchups against other users, or in large pools of players with big prizes for the winners.

-Line-ups consist of 8 players and are restricted based on draft kings positions.
+Line-ups consist of 8 players and are restricted based on DraftKings positions.

 <img width="677" alt="pic" src="https://user-images.githubusercontent.com/19575713/44431290-9e85ab00-a55a-11e8-8dfd-5cae1be05c14.png">

 I'm treating this like a work in progress that will certainly need to be adjusted and updated as I start betting with it when the NBA season starts.
-I tried a lot of different approaches, and ultimetly produced a solid result.
+I tried a lot of different approaches, and ultimately produced a solid result.

 I wanted the process to require minimal effort, so I tried to make the process replicable without much effort - I don't want to have to do a lot of work each day to prepare the data and re-train my model(s).